TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/ReregisterVersions.rst

 #.
 Takes a nap of 10 seconds and after all work is done removes the cloned folder

 All versions should now be queued for the extension.
-This can be checked at https://intercept.typo3.com/admin/docs/deployments.
+This can be checked as described at :ref:`webhook` last step.